How to Enjoy the Holiday Season Without the Overwhelm

 Grounding

-It’s easy to get lost in the to-do list, but simplifying things can help.
-Rather than trying to juggle everything at once, break down tasks into smaller, manageable pieces.
-Focus on one thing at a time, and don’t feel pressured to multitask.
-This approach helps reduce overwhelm and gives you a sense of control.
+Simplifying your tasks is another effective way to manage stress.
+Instead of juggling everything at once, break tasks into smaller, manageable pieces.
+Focus on one thing at a time and let go of the pressure to multitask.
+This approach reduces overwhelm and gives you a sense of control.

-Saying “No” is Ok
+Saying “No” is Okay

-Presence Rather than Presents
+Presence Over Presents

 Laughter is Good Medicine